 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
-In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who became disabled.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.
+Mortality rates for service retirees were based on a fully generational basis with scale UMP from the 2019 Municipal Retirees of Texas Mortality Tables.
+The same mortality tables with a 4 year set-forward for males and a 3 year set-forward for females were used to determine mortality rates for disables retirees.
+In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
+The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.

-The actuarial assumptions used in the December 31, 2021 valuation were based on the results of an actuarial experience study for the period December 31, 2014 to December 31, 2018.
+The actuarial assumptions used in the December 31, 2022 valuation were based on the results of an actuarial experience study for the period December 31, 2014 to December 31, 2018.

 Discount Rate.
 The SDBF program is treated as an unfunded OPEB plan because the SDBF trust covers both active and retirees and the assets are not segregated for these groups.
-As such, a single discount rate of 2.75% was used to measure the total OPEB liability.
+As such, a single discount rate of 4.05% was used to measure the total OPEB liability.
 Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
-The source of the municipal bond rate was fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-year Municipal GO AA Index" as of December 31, 2021.
+The source of the municipal bond rate was fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-year Municipal GO AA Index" as of December 31, 2022.

 Discount Rate Sensitivity Analysis.
-The following schedule shows the impact of the total OPEB liability if the discount rate used was 1% less than and 1% greater than the discount rate that was used (2%) in measuring the total OPEB liability.
+The following schedule shows the impact of the total OPEB liability if the discount rate used was 1% less than and 1% greater than the discount rate that was used (4.05%) in measuring the total OPEB liability.

-1% Decrease in Discount Rate (.84%) nt Rate (1.84%) 1% Increase in Discount Rate (2.84%) Total OPEB Liability \$ 148,081 \$ 115,682 \$ 91,952
+1% Decrease in 1% Increase in Discou nt Rate (3.05%) Discount Rate (4.05%) Discount Rate (5.05%

+Total OPEB Liability \$ 92,742 \$ 73,885 \$ 60,137

 OPEB Liability, Expense, and Deferred Outflows and Inflows of Resources Related to OPEB.
-The City's total OPEB liability of \$115,682 was measured as of December 31, 2021 and was determined by an actuarial valuation as of that date.
-For the year ended September 30, 2022, the City recognized OPEB expense of \$15,753.
+The City's total OPEB liability of \$73,885 was measured as of December 31, 2022 and was determined by an actuarial valuation as of that date.
+For the year ended September 30, 2023, the City recognized OPEB expense of \$8,349.
 There were no changes of benefit terms that affected measurement of the Total OPEB Liability during the measurement period.